dustContributor/dustArtemis/README.rst

 dustArtemis is a fork of `Artemis Entity System Framework <http://gamadu.com/artemis/>`_ As such it is licenced under the 2-clause BSD licence found in com/artemis/LICENCE.

-You can check out the `GDNet dustArtemis dev blog <http://www.gamedev.net/blog/1871-dustartemis-ecs-framework/>`_.

 Overview
 ========